DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/5 Series Types/CommonSeries/rangeValue1Field.md

 ---
 ---
 ##### shortDescription
-Coupled with the **rangeValue2Field** option, specifies which data source field provides values for a range-like series.
+Coupled with the **rangeValue2Field** property, specifies which data source field provides values for a range-like series.

 ##### propertyOf
 dxChartSeriesTypes.RangeBarSeries,dxChartSeriesTypes.RangeAreaSeries